Farzy/fant-asm/README.md

 ## macOS version

-Linking on macOS version 10.7 needs the entry point to be named `start` and no dynamic library linking.
+Linking for **macOS min version 10.7** needs the entry point to be named `start` and no dynamic library linking.

-In order to compile & link for macOS >= 10.12 you need to:
+In order to compile & link for **macOS min version 10.12** you need to:
 * Remplace the symbol `start` with `_main`
 * Link to the `System` dynamic library with `-lSystem`